muratk5n/thirdwave/en/2020/07/h2-numbers.md

 TV: 80-400 Watts
 Fridge: 100-250 watts

+Electric heating / stove is 33% efficient [10]

 HFC Cars

 A Nexo tank carries 210 kWh of energy.
 The car can travel 756 km on a